 Many successful start-ups have had large redundancies.
 Unfortunately, they are probably going to experience a sequel in the coming months.
 Certainly, it will be an emotionally tough decision, but one that is needed by start-up founders trying to keep their companies alive.

 The damage of redundancies does not stop there.
-In addition to the obvious, redundancies cause a second wave of damages to brand image, existing staff motivation, and attractiveness in the labor market when you need to restart the hiring process.
+In addition to the obvious, redundancies cause a second wave of damage to brand image, existing staff motivation, and attractiveness in the labor market when you need to restart the hiring process.

 However, implementing a vital HR tactic can significantly reduce these damages.
 “To maintain agility, we recommend that companies retain 20-50% of their employees as external partners or outsourced workers”, writes Paavo Pauklin – founder and CEO of the software development company Netcorp.